timzwiebel/linux/config/git/README.md

 can be verified.

 ## Authenticating
-Upload your public ssh key to your account on your repository host (e.g.,GitHub/GitLab).
+Upload your public SSH key to your account on your repository host (e.g., GitHub/GitLab).
 After that, simply use the "SSH" URL when cloning repositories (**not** the one that starts with `https`).
 It should look something like this:
 ```
 git@github.com:johndoe/myrepository.git
 ```